Delaware Corporation: Everything You Need to Know

 1209 North Orange

 Some of the largest names in business are "located" in this nondescript Delaware building.
-On paper, some of the biggest businesses operate here.
+On paper, some of the biggest businesses operating here.
 That list includes American Airlines, Apple, Bank of America, Berkshire Hathaway, Cargill, Coca-Cola, Ford, General Electric, Google, JPMorgan Chase, and Wal-Mart.
 Each has only a post box at this address.

 The address not only attracts these big names, but also some infamous names in the money-laundering game.
 Having a business at this Delaware address helps businesses to skirt taxes, avoid regulations, and work with business-friendly courts.

-The problem with all of these benefits is that they attract the bad type of business.
+The problem with all of these benefits is that they attract a bad type of business.
 And Delaware isn't the only U.S. state with this problem.
 Nevada, Wyoming, and Oregon have also been cited by the Financial Crimes Enforcement Network, which is a division of the U.S. Treasury Department, for being "particularly appealing" for companies who want to form a secret shell company.
 Delaware offers the most secrecy of the four states.

 When tax havens are mentioned, most people consider the Caymans, Luxembourg, and Switzerland.
 But there's no need for U.S. businesses to go so far away.
 The Tax Justice Network actually labeled the U.S. as number one on its Financial Secrecy Index in 2009.
 Delaware was cited as one of the major reasons.